kjhollen/kjhollen.github.io/_work/003b-phonelovesyoutoo-matrix.md

 Each tile in the matrix captures habits, expressions, and neuroses.
 With the face in the frame, there is room for little else, but noticeable differences are present: rumpled hair and puffy eyes in the morning, red lipstick for an evening out, wet hair after a shower.
 The context changes but the face mostly stays the same: it is a blank expression, a concentrating expression, the kind of vacant look reserved only for glowing screens.

-<i>phonelovesyoutoo: matrix</i> was recently exhibit at SFMoMA as part of the Snap + Share exhibition.
+<i>phonelovesyoutoo: matrix</i> was recently exhibit at SFMOMA as part of the Snap + Share exhibition.

 See also: <a href="{{ site.baseurl }}{% link _work/003a-phonelovesyoutoo-database.md %}"><em>phonelovesyoutoo: database</em></a> and <a href="{{ site.baseurl }}{% link _work/002a-user-is-present.md %}"><em>USER_IS_PRESENT</em></a>.